open-contracting/deploy/docs/use/kingfisher-process.rst

       rsync -avz file.json USER@collect.kingfisher.open-contracting.org:~/local-load/moldova-2020-04-07

 #.
 Load the data.
-For example:
+For example, to create compiled releases and run structural checks:

    .. code-block:: bash

       sudo -u deployer /opt/kingfisher-process/load.sh --source moldova_covid19 --note "Added by NAME" --compile --check /home/USER/local-load/moldova-2020-04-07

+   If loading data from the Data Registry, omit the ``--compile`` and ``--upgrade`` flags.

    If you don't need to check for structural errors, omit the ``--check`` flag.
 For a description of all options, run: